hackerbay/Employee-Handbook/general/values/README.md

 **Boring solutions**: Use the most simple and boring solution for a problem.
 You can always make it more complex later if that is needed.
 The speed of innovation for our organization and product is constrained by the total complexity we have added so far, so every little reduction in complexity helps.
 Don't pick an interesting technology just to make your work more fun, using code that is popular will ensure many bugs are already solved and its familiarity makes it easier for others to contribute.

 **Be respectful of other's time** Consider the time investment you are asking others to make with meetings and a permission process.
 Try to avoid meetings and if one is needed make attendance optional by making the invite optional, by having a clear agenda linked from the invite, and by documenting the outcome.
 Instead of having people ask permission trust their judgment and offer a consultation process if they have questions.

-**Spend company money like it's your own** Every dollar we spend will have to be earned back, be as frugal with company money as you are with your own.

 **Freedom** You should have clear objectives and the freedom to work on them as you see fit.